MKLab-ITI/JGNN/docs/Models.md

 of operations are variables, constants and parameters, whose differences will be discussed later.

 :bulb: The hustle of learning to write expressions is removed with [Symbolic model definition](#symbolic-model-definition).
-You can safely skip to that segment to learn how to write machine learning models without tedious definitions of intermediate steps.
+You can safely skip to that segment to learn how to write machine learning models without the tedious definitions of intermediate steps explained here.

 |Operator| Constructor | Number of inputs  |
 | --- | --- | --- |